GreptimeTeam/docs/docs/index.md

 Our core developers have been building time-series data platforms for years.
 Based on their best-practices, GreptimeDB is born to give you:

-- Unified all kinds of time series; GreptimeDB treats all time series as contextual events with timestamp, and thus unifies the processing of metrics and logs.
-It supports analyzing metrics and logs with SQL and PromQL, and doing streaming with continuous aggregation.
+- Unified all kinds of time series; GreptimeDB treats all time series as contextual events with timestamp, and thus unifies the processing of metrics, logs, and events.
+It supports analyzing metrics, logs, and events with SQL and PromQL, and doing streaming with continuous aggregation.
 - Optimized columnar layout for handling time-series data; compacted, compressed, and stored on various storage backends, particularly cloud object storage with 50x cost efficiency.
 - Fully open-source distributed cluster architecture that harnesses the power of cloud-native elastic computing resources.
 - Seamless scalability from a standalone binary at edge to a robust, highly available distributed cluster in cloud, with a transparent experience for both developers and administrators.